swedenconnect/technical-framework/03 - Registry for Identifiers.md

 | `http://id.swedenconnect.se/loa/1.0/`<br/>`loa3-nonresident` | A URI that is indented to be used by a level 3-certified providers that authenticate a non-resident eID holder according to assurance level 3 - `http://id.elegnamnden.se/loa/1.0/loa3`. | This document |
 | `http://id.swedenconnect.se/loa/1.0/`<br/>`loa4-nonresident` | A URI that is indented to be used by a level 4-certified providers that authenticate a non-resident eID holder according to assurance level 4 - `http://id.elegnamnden.se/loa/1.0/loa4`. | This document |

-**Note:** An Identity Provider that includes any of the above URIs in an issued assertion MUST NOT provide the `personalIdentityNumber` attribute in the assertion.
+**Note:** An Identity Provider, or OpenID Provider, that includes any of the above URIs in an issued assertion/ID Token, MUST NOT provide the Swedish personal identity number as an identity attribute/claim.
 This is per definition since these URIs are intended to be used for non-residents (i.e., they do not hold a Swedish identity number).

 <a name="authentication-context-uris-for-uncertified-providers"></a>
 ##### 3.1.1.2.
 Authentication Context URIs for Uncertified Providers

-The assurance levels defined in section [3.1.1](#authentication-context-uris) may only be used by Identity Providers that have been reviewed and approved by the Swedish Agency for Digital Government (DIGG) according to \[[TillitRamv](#tillitramv)\].
-For Identity Providers that have not undergone a review process but make a self declaration to be compliant with \[[TillitRamv](#tillitramv)\] this specification defines the following authentication context URIs:
+The assurance levels defined in section [3.1.1](#authentication-context-uris) may only be used by Identity Providers, or OpenID Providers, that have been reviewed and approved by the Swedish Agency for Digital Government (Digg) according to \[[TillitRamv](#tillitramv)\].
+For providers that have not undergone a review process but make a self declaration to be compliant with \[[TillitRamv](#tillitramv)\] this specification defines the following authentication context URIs:

 | **URL** | **Object** | **Reference** |
 | :--- | :--- | :--- |
 | `http://id.swedenconnect.se/loa/1.0/`<br/>`uncertified-loa2` | URI that is indented to be used by uncertified providers that make a self declaration of providing an assurance level comparable to Assurance level 2 - `http://id.elegnamnden.se/loa/1.0/loa2`. | This document |
 | `http://id.swedenconnect.se/loa/1.0/`<br/>`uncertified-loa3` | URI that is indented to be used by uncertified providers that make a self declaration of providing an assurance level comparable to Assurance level 3 - `http://id.elegnamnden.se/loa/1.0/loa3`. | This document |

-Proxy Identity Providers that have eIDAS authentication as an option MUST NOT use the eIDAS authentication context URIs defined in section [3.1.1](#authentication-context-uris).
+Proxy providers that have eIDAS authentication as an option MUST NOT use the eIDAS authentication context URIs defined in section [3.1.1](#authentication-context-uris).
 Instead they should use:

 | **URL** | **Object** | **Reference** |
 | :--- | :--- | :--- |